crossbanc/crossbanc/README.md

 </p>
 <br />
 <p>
-Accordingly, interested persons are advised to use the Typeform on these web pages to obtain further information.
+To contact us for further information, interested individuals are advised to use the Typeform widget on these web pages.
 <br />Information concerning Typeform can be found at (https://www.typeform.com/) .
 </p>